-Selling is the easiest way to totally get rid of the property which no longer suites your needs.
-We would market your Danbury condo to qualified buyers.
+Selling is the easiest way to get rid of the property which no longer suites your needs.
+We would market your Danbury, Connecticut area townhome to qualified buyers.
 Through the work of a proven marketing plan, we get several qualified buyers through the door into see your home.
 I would provide to you feedback from the agents that show & update you activity in the market.
 We would negotiate the offer, the buyer does the building inspection, applies for their mortgage, contracts are signed, appraisal is done, loan is approved and then you move out and close.
-When you sell, the remaining balance on your mortgage is paid off, your costs to close the sale are paid from the buyer and anything on top of the cost to that, you would receive a check for the difference.
+When you sell, the remaining balance on your mortgage is paid off, your costs to close the sale are paid from the buyer and any funds on top of the cost to that, you would receive a check or wire transfer for the difference.
 You would sign the deed and other paperwork ,hand over the keys, and the property is transferred to the buyer and sold.
-For some sellers, they may not have the ability to contribute the necessary funds available to pay of their mortgage & closing costs if their is a difference or they don't have the time to wait for a closing (typically happens about 2 months after the offer was accepted for buyers seeking a mortgage).
+For some sellers, they may not have the ability to contribute the necessary funds available to pay of their mortgage & closing costs if needed or they don't have the time to wait for a closing (typically happens about 2 months after the offer was accepted for buyers seeking a mortgage).

-Page last updated 4/25/2017
+Page last updated 6/17/2021